LambdaSharp/LambdaSharp.Benchmark/README.md

 This will automatically kick-off the a step-function to build and benchmark the code.
 Once completed, the resulting CSV can be find in `Reports/` folder on the S3 bucket.

+## Release History

+### v1.1 (2022-07-30)

+* Increased cold start sample size to 100
+* Increased warm start sample size to 100
+* Added measurement of pre-JIT Lambda option
+* Added command to delete test Lambdas and their logs in case the measurement failed
+* Added command to convert raw JSON files to CSV for more flexible post-processing
+* Added SNS topic for notifying that the measurement step function is done

+### v1.0 (2022-06-10)

+* Initial release

 ## License